Raynaud syndrome: Secondary

-Raynaud's can precede these other diseases by many years, making it the first presenting symptom.
+Raynaud syndrome can precede these other diseases by many years, making it the first presenting symptom.
 This may be the case in the CREST syndrome, of which Raynaud's is a part.

 Patients with secondary Raynaud's can also have symptoms related to their underlying diseases.
 Raynaud's phenomenon is the initial symptom that presents for 70% of patients with scleroderma, a skin and joint disease.

 When Raynaud's phenomenon is limited to one hand or one foot, it is referred to as unilateral Raynaud's.
 This is an uncommon form, and it is always secondary to local or regional vascular disease.
 It commonly progresses within several years to affect other limbs as the vascular disease progresses.

 Mechanism

-Three main changes are seen in the mechanism of Raynaud's phenomenon which are reduced blood flow, blood vessel constriction and neurogenic, inflammatory, and immune responses.
-It is induced by mental stress and cold atmosphere.
-It happens due to hyperactivation of sympathetic nervous system.
-Although, with different types, the pathophysiology differs.
-In primary type there is increase in sensitivity due to reasons mentioned above resulting in vasoconstriction.
-In secondary type, normal activity of blood vessel is disrupted due to the same reasons mentioned above causing vasoconstriction which leads to tissue death.
+Three main changes are seen in the mechanism of Raynaud's phenomenon which are reduced blood flow, blood vessel constriction, and neurogenic, inflammatory, and immune responses.
+It is induced by mental stress and a cold atmosphere.
+In all cases, the primary cause is an underlying hyperactivation of the sympathetic nervous system.
+Although, with different types, the exact pathophysiology differs.
+In the primary type, there is an increase in sensitivity due to the reasons mentioned above resulting in vasoconstriction.
+In the secondary type, normal activity of blood vessels is disrupted due to the same reasons mentioned above causing vasoconstriction which leads to ischemia and tissue death.

 Diagnosis

 Distinguishing Raynaud's disease (primary Raynaud's) from Raynaud's phenomenon (secondary Raynaud's) is important.
-Looking for signs of arthritis or vasculitis, as well as a number of laboratory tests, may separate them.
+Looking for signs of arthritis or vasculitis, as well as several laboratory tests, may separate them.
 Nail fold capillary examination or "capillaroscopy" is one of the most sensitive methods to diagnose RS with connective tissue disorders, i.e. distinguish a secondary from a primary form objectively.

 If suspected to be secondary to systemic sclerosis, one tool which may help aid in the prediction of systemic sclerosis is thermography.

 A careful medical history will seek to identify or exclude possible secondary causes.